 - Water that comes in contact with food must be portable like that used for processing, for making ice and steam. .Any water that is re-circulated must be treated

 - Documents and records

-- Recall procedures must be laid out so that there can be comprehensive, rapid and effective recall if food safety hazard is identified.
+- Recall procedures must be laid out so that there can be a comprehensive, rapid and effective recall if food safety hazard is identified.
 Recalled products must be held only under supervision.

-SECTION III deals with ESTABLISHMENT MAINTENANCE, SANITATION AND PEST CONTROL
+SECTION III deals with ESTABLISHMENT MAINTENANCE, SANITATION, AND PEST CONTROL

 Complete cleaning procedures and methods have been outlined including how to clean debris from surfaces, visible dirt, applying detergent solution for bacterial dirt.
 Chemical disinfectants must be used when appropriate.

 Sanitation [Cleaning and disinfection] Programmes and monitoring the effectiveness of all cleaning procedures is also outlined.

 Complete PEST CONTROL SYSTEM has been outlined including